savasy/QuestionParaphrasesForTurkish/README.md

 # Question Paraphrases Dataset For Turkish Language
 This data set contains 1377 positive question paraphrases for Turkish Languages and 2187 negative examples.
 The original questions are taken from Istanbul Bilgi Universitiy Frequently Asking Questions resource https://www.bilgi.edu.tr/tr/yasam/ogrenci/sss/.
-Later,we manually added two additional truly semantically equivalent additional questions.
+Later,we manually created two additional truly semantically equivalent questions.
 These quesitons pairs are considered postivie example of the quesiton paraphrasing.

 ## Negative Sampling:
 We also supplemented 2187 negative examples labeled as 0.
 The source of negative examples are be pairs of "related questions" which, although pertaining to similar topics, are not truly semantically equivalent.
 It would be very much like Quora Question Pairs